-A lot of people (me included) struggle with self control, especially when it comes to toys / gifts for my kids.
+A lot of people (me included) struggle with self-control, especially when it comes to toys/gifts for my kids.
+My biggest weakness is home decor.
 I have to actively work on this every.single.day.

 Really think about how many things you waste in a month.
 How much food do you toss from your refrigerator because it spoiled before you ate it?
 Do you walk out a room and leave all the lights on?
 How often do you turn the water off when you are brushing your teeth or washing dishes?

 On their own none of those items (except the food) seems like it would amount to a lot of money, but when you combine them you end up wasting a lot of money!

 That money you are throwing away would be much better added to your snowball payments!
 Stop wasting your money – and start putting it to work for you!!

 6) Have not requested account changes-

 Stop leaving money on the table.
 You need to be calling your insurance company, cable company, credit card and student loan companies.
 Call them and ask what programs they have available that could potentially lower your monthly payment, interest rate, or loan term.
 There is absolutely no need to be spending more than necessary!

 It’s Time To Make A Change – and start getting out of debt!